justinchoi001/liferay-learn-0/docs/en/06-manage-and-optimize/02-real-time-alerts.markdown

 ## Managing Alert Preferences

-While logged into to the Liferay Cloud Management Console:
+While logged into to the Liferay DXP Cloud Management Console:

 1. Click on the profile photo at the top-right corner of the navigation bar.
 1. Click _Alerts Preferences_.